WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-If you forget the fill the board_id in the request, the API will respond with an HTTP status code of 404, and a body that looks like this:
+If you forget the fill the board_id in the request, this endpoint will return an HTTP response with a status code of `404` and a body as below.

 ```json
 {